sshane/openpilot-archive/README.md

 reboot
 ```

-Once you install Stock Additions, you should need to do nothing when an update is available.
-When your EON is on but inactive it will automatically pull and reboot to update.
+The `--depth 1` flag shallow clones the fork, it ends up being about 90 Mb so you can get the fork up and running quick.
+[Once you install Stock Additions, automatic updating should always keep openpilot up to date with the latest from my fork!](#Automatic-updates)

 Branches
 -----